python/mypy/docs/source/error_codes.rst

 -----------------------------------------------------------

 .. note::
    This error code is disabled by default.
-Use :option:`--strict-equality` to enable it.
+Use :option:`--strict-equality <mypy --strict-equality>` to enable it.

 If you use :option:`--strict-equality <mypy --strict-equality>`, mypy will generate an error if it thinks that a comparison operation is always true or false.
 These are